 These trees emit a chemical called juglone, which is responsible for inhibiting the growth of many plants.
 However, I have found that a number of plants do survive and even thrive around black walnuts.

 It seems like a number of acid-loving plants don’t mind black walnut.
 In my own yard, violets and plantains happily live right under my black walnut tree, as well as my hosta plants.
-Azaleas, native daylilies and astilbe are all perfectly happy, as well.
+Azaleas, native daylilies, and astilbe are all perfectly happy, as well.
 My crocus plants and daffodils don’t seem to mind it, either.
-A look at Black Walnut Toxicity will display a list of what can and can’t grow near the black walnut.
+A search of black walnut toxicity will display a list of what can and can’t grow near the black walnut.

 Uses of Black Walnut

 The nuts, hulls, bark, and wood are all parts of the tree that humans can use.
 They have many health benefits and healing properties.
 Black walnut wood is a highly prized hardwood.
 This hardwood can fetch handsome prices because it is durable and when stained, it has a beautiful texture and color.